Robert Ardrey: Paleoanthropology

 In his 1964 book The Analysis of Prose, William D. Templeman used African Genesis as his third lesson.
 The volume included analysis and questions from his students at the University of Southern California.

-A.J.
-Jacobs, who wrote the 2004 book The Know-It-All, about reading the entire Encyclopædia Britannica, asserts that a quote from African Genesis was the most profound thing he read while reading the Encyclopædia.
+His work was so popular that some scientists cited it as inspiring them to enter their fields.

-Ardrey wrote for both popular and technical publications, but his scientific writing was mostly intended for the informed non-specialist reader in paleoanthropology, which encompasses anthropology, ethology, paleontology, zoology and human evolution.
-He was widely praised for crossing the boundaries of scientific specialism.
+Ardrey wrote for popular audiences on topics in paleoanthropology, which encompasses anthropology, ethology, paleontology, zoology and human evolution.
+He was praised for crossing the boundaries of scientific specialism.
 The Observer, for instance, in its review of The Social Contract, wrote that "Robert Ardrey ... leaps across the fences with which scientists nowadays surround their special subjects.
 He reports their findings in clear English.
 He attempts to relate them in a single science of Man, by which all of us may try to know ourselves."

 This single "science of Man" was postulated in Ardrey's influential Nature of Man Series, which is composed of four books: African Genesis: A Personal Investigation into the Animal Origins and Nature of Man (1961), The Territorial Imperative: A Personal Inquiry Into the Animal Origins of Property and Nations (1966), The Social Contract: A Personal Inquiry into the Evolutionary Sources of Order and Disorder (1970), and The Hunting Hypothesis: A Personal Conclusion Concerning the Evolutionary Nature of Man (1976).